quixio/quix-docs/docs/platform/how-to/jupyter-nb.md

 ## Preparation

-You’ll need some data stored in the Quix platform.
-You can use any of our Data Sources available in the code samples, or just follow the onboarding process when you [sign-up to Quix](https://portal.platform.quix.ai/self-sign-up?xlink=docs){target=_blank}.
+You`ll need some data stored in the Quix platform.
+You can use any of our Data Sources available in the Code Samples, or just follow the onboarding process when you [sign-up to Quix](https://portal.platform.quix.ai/self-sign-up?xlink=docs){target=_blank}.